linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 02 Mathematical Induction And so on.md

 Heuristically describe mathematical induction via an analogy.
 - Identify and describe different kinds of inductive arguments by comparing and contrasting them, as well as identify the underlying structures of the corresponding problems that would yield these similarities and differences.

-# 2.1.2 Segue from previous chapter
+## 2.1.2 Segue from previous chapter

 As in the previous chapter, we won't assume any familiarity with more advanced mathematics beyond basic algebra and arithmetic, and perhaps some visual, geometric intuition.
-We will, however, make use of summation and product notation fairly often, so if you feel like your notational skills are, go back and review Section 1.3.5.
+We will, however, make use of summation and product notation fairly often, so if you feel like your notational skills are rusty, go back and review Section 1.3.5.

-# 2.1.3 Motivation
+## 2.1.3 Motivation

 Look back at the Puzzle in Section 1.4.3, where we proved that the sum of the first  $n$  odd natural numbers is exactly  $n^2$ .
 We first observed this pattern geometrically, by arranging the terms of the sums (odd integers) as successively larger "corner pieces" of a square.
-The first way we proved the result, though, didn't seem to depend on that observation and merely utilized a previous result (about sums of even and odd integers) in an algebraic way; that is, we did some tricky manipulation of some equations (muliplying and subtracting and what have you) and then-voilà!-out popped the result we expected.
+The first way we proved the result, though, didn't seem to depend on that observation and merely utilized a previous result (about sums of even and odd integers) in an algebraic way; that is, we did some tricky manipulation of some equations (multiplying and subtracting and what have you) and then-voilà!-out popped the result we expected.
 What did you think about that approach?
 Did it feel satisfying?
 In a way, it didn't quite match the geometric interpretation we had, at first, so it might be surprising that it worked out so nicely.
 (Perhaps there is a different geometric interpretation of this approach.
 Can you find one?)

 Our second approach was to model that initial geometric observation.
 We transformed visual pieces into algebraic pieces; specifically, a sum was related to the area of a square, and the terms of the sum were related to particular pieces of that square.
 We established a correspondence between different interpretations of the same problem, finding a way to relate one to the other so that we could work with either interpretation and know that we were proving something about the overall result.
 The benefit of the visual interpretation is that it allowed us to take advantage of a general proof strategy known as mathematical induction, or sometimes just induction, for short.
 (The word induction has some nonmathematical meanings, as well, such as in electromagnetism or in philosophical arguments, but within the context of this book, when we say induction, we mean